-Everyone should have a safe, healthy, and affordable place to call home.
+—Everyone should have a safe, healthy, and affordable place to call home.
 Burlington is comprised of a diverse mix of single-family and multifamily homes (some with affordable units), two affordable housing developments, and a number of assisted living facilities.
 There are two entities in town that are primarily responsible for overseeing affordable housing:

 The Burlington Housing Authority manages two affordable housing developments for seniors and people with disabilities.
 It also provides housing assistance to low income residents through the management of the Housing Choice Voucher Program (Section 8).
 This program is income-based and the eligibility guidelines are set by the U.S. Department of Housing and Urban Development.

 The Burlington Housing Partnership Committee considers the housing needs in Burlington with particular attention to housing opportunities that are affordable to residents of all income levels and abilities.
-The Committee seeks to expand the inventory of decent, safe, affordable housing in Burlington through public and private partnerships, and makes recommendations to the Board of Selectmen on steps the Town can take to support the creation of new housing options to address those needs, and to maintain existing affordable housing in Burlington.
+The Committee seeks to expand the inventory of decent, safe, affordable housing in Burlington through public and private partnerships, and makes recommendations to the Select Board on steps the Town can take to support the creation of new housing options to address those needs, and to maintain existing affordable housing in Burlington.

 Assisted Living in Burlington

-Multifamily Housing Burlington
+Multifamily Housing in Burlington

-Tower Hill Apartments
+- Tower Hill Apartments